navod/NewsApplication/README.md

 ![Logo](assets/logo.png)

-The main purpose of this app is to give people the opportunity to view the latest news in worldwide.
+The main purpose of this application is to give people the opportunity to view the latest news in worldwide.

+Follwoing news categories I added for the application

-- All News - Users can view all types of news
+- All News
 - Business News
 - Science News
 - sports News